 ‘I’d have let her get on with it.’
 Annie retorted chuckling to herself.

-We eventually found the magnificent Sodk Kok Thom Temple complex, a dedication to the Hindu God Shiva – the God of Yogis.
+We eventually found the magnificent Sadok Kok Thom Temple complex, a dedication to the Hindu God Shiva – the God of Yogis.
 It looked in parts like the Angkor Wat Temple complex in Cambodia.

 We walked along a progressive walkway, which was flanked by mini pillars at both sides.
 The outer gopura led us into the inner sanctuaries.
 It was a magnificent looking structure.